mzenir18/Morse-Translator/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+you should install the unit testing framework  using pip in the Terminal

 ```
-Give examples
+pip install unittest
 ```

 ### Installing